Paying for Therapy

 For people who have an insurance I am not in-network with (Cigna, Anthem), payment is simple.
 You pay our agreed upon rate out of pocket and I provide you with superbills monthly.
 These are specific receipts for services that you submit to your insurer and IF you have Out of Network benefits, they should pay you a percentage.

-The link floating to the right is for Reimbursify, which is a service to help people paying for therapy out of pocket, to see if you are eligible receive some money from out of network benefits in your plan.
+The link floating to the right is for Reimbursify, which is a service to help people paying for therapy out of pocket, to see if you are eligible to receive some money from out of network benefits in your plan.
 There is a fee involved, so read carefully.
 I can set you up to receive superbills from Simple Practice monthly and you can submit them through Reimbursify.